ORWO

 One of the successor companies, FilmoTec GmbH was founded in 1998 to produce high quality black and white cinema and technical films, based in Wolfen under the ORWO brand (license rights are held by the ORWO Net GmbH).
-Currently, the ORWOFilm range incorporates negative film for motion picture production (UN54 and N75), duplicating film, print film, sound recording film, and film leaders for the processing and distribution business.
+Currently, the ORWO film range incorporates negative film for motion picture production (UN 54 and N 75), duplicating film, print film, sound recording film, and film leaders for the processing and distribution business.

-In 2020 FilmoTec was brought under common ownership under Seal 1818 GmbH with film coating company InovisCoat GmbH, also based in Germany and with shared Agfa heritage to offer films for the film industry under the traditional brand “ORWO”.
+In 2020 FilmoTec was brought under common ownership under Seal 1818 GmbH with part of the film coating company InovisCoat GmbH, also based in Germany and with shared Agfa heritage, to offer films for the film industry under the traditional brand “ORWO”.
+Subsequently these were branded "Original Wolfen".